unangity/33669/README.md

 Since `https://test.pypi.org/simple` is set as a pypi datasource, it should be set in the UV_EXTRA_INDEX_URL.
 Also, since `1.0.1` exists in `https://test.pypi.org/simple` index, lockfileMaintenance should create a pull request updating `1.0.0` in <https://github.com/unangity/33669/blob/main/uv.lock#L22> to `1.0.1`.

+This behaviour can be seen in the PR created in <https://github.com/unangity/33669/pull/4> created from successful job <https://developer.mend.io/github/unangity/33669/-/job/a7fb0f83-ba55-4f36-84bb-acbf768b73d3> when only a dependency (requests ~=2.32) from the default index (https://pypi.org) is updated because no UV_EXTRA_INDEX_URL is needed for dependencies from the default index.

 ## Link to the Renovate issue or Discussion

 https://github.com/renovatebot/renovate/discussions/33669

+failed: